Magic Memories

 Moreover, 8mm film is a more precise type of film, which is why the person who is using it must be knowledgeable and experienced to maximise the features of this particular film.
 And this is the exact reason why the Eastman Kodak was able to innovate and develop an alternative in moviemaking.

 Meanwhile, the super 8mm film features an easy-to-use cartridge that fits right into compatible cameras.
-With this, this film is easier and faster to load compared to 8mm film, and it is made to be developed and transported conveniently.
-Additionally, since it has a feature that makes winding and loading easy, it can be played a lot faster on a projector.
+This film is easier and faster to load compared to 8mm film.
+It is made to be developed and transported conveniently.
+Since it has a feature that makes winding and loading easy, it can be played easily on a projector.

-If you are looking for a type of film that you can use every day without hassle, then Super 8 is for you, but if you are an aficionado or professional, then regular 8 or 8mm film should be considered.
+For film that you can use every day without hassle, then Super 8 is for you.
+But if you are an aficionado or professional, then regular 8 or 8mm film is best for your needs.

 8mm and super 8mm film difference

-Aside from the way they are being used, the Super 8 and 8mm have differences in their appearance.
+The Super 8 and 8mm have differences in their appearance as well as their use.
 The Super 8 film has a slightly larger frame size compared to the 8mm.
 The standard 8mm film has a frame size of around 4.5mm by 3.3mm, and the super 8mm has a frame size of about 5.8mm by 4.01mm.

 What is the Physical Appearance of 8mm?

-The 8mm film is built with large sprocket holes.
 The sprocket holes are the square holes in the film that help with the feeding of film into the projectors and cameras.
 They are usually visible at the edges of each frame.
-Moreover, the sprocket holes are usually seen on one side of the strip.

 What Does Super 8mm Look Like?